NEU-Khoury-DoC/25su-DoC-Blog-Template/content/KatherineAhn/testblog1.md

 date: 2025-05-13
 draft: false
 description: "The best Pokemon trainer in all of Belgium (apparently)"
-slug: "blog1"   # if you use, needs to be different for every post
+slug: intro"   # if you use, needs to be different for every post
 tags: ["authors", "config", "docs"]
 authors:
   - "katherineahn.json"